 Even before I'd been to the Northstar Cafe in Columbus, Ohio, I'd heard about their veggie burgers.
 "They are unlike any other veggie burger you've ever had," I was promised by both vegetarians and non-vegetarians.
 I'll give you one guess what I ordered when I finally made it to the restaurant myself!

 This burger definitely lived up to expectations.
 It had a deep, savory umami flavor that contrasted nicely with a slice of provolone (I think) cheese, bitter greens, and the buttery toasted bun.
 I could see bits of beet, black bean, and brown rice in the mix, but no single ingredient overpowered the other.

 They also somehow captured that unique hamburger texture, which is greatly lacking in so very many mushy veggie burgers.
 The exterior was well-seared to give the burger a beautiful crunchy crust and an extra boost of smoky flavor.
-Then interior of the patty was soft and tender, but with enough texture that we actually felt like we were biting into something.
+The interior of the patty was soft and tender, but with enough texture that I actually felt like I was biting into something.

 The overall effect was, quite simply, a burger.

 Because my addiction was edging toward the unhealthy, I created this recipe in the spirit of the Northstar veggie burger.
 The key is infusing as much roasty, toasty flavor into the ingredients as possible: roasting the beets, cooking the onions until they're golden and slightly burnt on the edges, using a balance of smoky spices to round things out, and then finally, searing the burgers very well in a hot cast iron skillet to get that flavorful crust.
 You could also use a well-oiled stainless steel skillet for this step, but a nonstick skillet definitely won't get the same kind of crust.
 If you want to throw them on a grill, cook them in a veggie basket or other grill-top device so the patties don't break and fall through the grates.